Official State of Rhode Island website

 Main: 401-274-8811

-The most critical target population is low income non-participating Rhode Islanders, including current C4H/(Lifespan) patients who may qualify for SNAP.
+The most critical target population is low-income non-participating Rhode Islanders, and current C4H/(Brown University Health) patients who may qualify for SNAP.
 Services will also be provided to patients who may be taking part in SNAP but have questions or need help understanding or responding to program notices or paperwork requirements.

-Connect for Health is part of the Community Health Institute, which is a department of Lifespan corporate and operates across all of the Lifespan affiliates.
-The activities described in the work plan will be performed for/with Lifespan patients and providers across C4H sites, regardless of the hospital at which the patient is accessing services.
-C4H serves 4 primary clinics: Hasbro Pediatric Primary Care and Adolescent Clinics and Rhode Island Hospital’s Center for Primary Care and Medicine Pediatrics Clinics.
-Additionally, C4H has pilot sites with Lifespan’s Systems of Care, Lifespan’s Cardiovascular Institute, and House of Hope – a community organization.
-Connect for Health and the Lifespan Community Health Institute live under the Lifespan umbrella.
-Lifespan services are offered statewide and clientele are from across the State of RI.
+Connect for Health is part of the Brown University Health Community Health Institute.
+The activities described in the work plan will be performed for/with Brown University Health patients and providers across C4H sites, regardless of the hospital at which the patient is accessing services.
+C4H serves 4 primary clinics: Hasbro Pediatric Primary Care and Adolescent Clinics and Rhode Island Hospital’s Center for Primary Care and Medicine Pediatrics

 The subrecipient will focus on activities in the following service area: Greater Providence, including Providence, Pawtucket, Central Falls, and Cranston.
 However, services are available to anyone who is screened by or enrolls in Connect for Health and is a resident of the state of Rhode Island.

-NOTE: Factual SNAP informational resources will also be provided to internal Lifespan, Lifespan, and affiliate providers (stakeholders) including but not limited to doctors, social workers, medical students, case workers, and community health workers along with information about C4H (Lifespan) SNAP Outreach activities so referrals may be made to C4H (Lifespan) staff for potentially eligible and interested patients.
+NOTE: Factual SNAP informational resources will also be provided internally at Brown University Health and affiliate providers (stakeholders) including but not limited to doctors, social workers, medical students, case workers, and community health workers along with information about C4H (Brown University Health) SNAP Outreach activities so referrals may be made to C4H (Brown University Health) staff for potentially eligible and interested patients.

 Main: 401-444-8009